 The John Innes Horticultural Institution was founded in 1910 at Merton in South London under the directorship of William Bateson.
 We moved to Norwich in 1967, becoming the John Innes Centre in 1994.
-This is our history.
+This is our history and the history of plant science and microbial science done here through the years.

 Rediscovery of Mendel's paper

 Three independent researchers (Austrian agricultural botanist Erich Tschermak, German botanist Karl Correns, and Dutch botanist Hugo de Vries) published responses to an 1865 paper by Gregor Mendel titled ‘Versuche über Pflanzen-Hybriden’ (Experiments on Plant Hybridisation) which gave the results of eight years of crossing experiments with 22 true-breeding varieties of the garden pea, Pisum sativum L. The ‘principles’ derived from Mendel’s paper have been considered the foundation of modern genetics ever since, and the story of Mendel’s ‘rediscovery’ is one of the most popular and most debated in the history of science.

 Mendel’s work was first introduced into England by Cambridge biologist William Bateson in the published version of his address to the Royal Horticultural Society on May 8th, 1900.
 He also arranged for the publication of the first English translation in the RHS journal in 1901.
 Its original reception was controversial, leading Bateson to publish a short follow-up book Mendel’s 'Principles of Heredity: A defence' in 1902.

 Death of John Innes